Water level gauge pole Edam

 Detail with inscription.
 Photo: Colette Cramer

-The lower mark indicates: Volk na dyk.
-When the water had risen to this level, all men from the Zeevang had to come to the dike with shovels.
-Here they had to lay down sandbags and stretch dike sails on the threatened spots.
-This would hopefully prevent it from failing again.
+The bottom mark indicates: Volk na dyk (People to the dike).
+If the water rose to this level, all the men from Zeevang had to come to the dike with shovels.
+Here they had to lay down sandbags and stretch dike sails over the threatened areas.
+Hopefully, this would prevent the dike from failing again.

 Detail with inscription.
 Photo: Colette Cramer